Rj2014/OpenVINO/App with Pre-Trained Model/README.md

 The results of your output will be saved down for viewing in the `outputs` directory.

 Use the input images and models appropriately.
+## Note: Files with ".bin" and ".xml" are the pre-trained model files